History of Apples

 Safavid or Mughal, ca. 1570 AD (now at Harvard)

 Still, apples were among the first plants that people planted on purpose.
-By 2000 BC, people were eating apples in Greece and Italy, and the Romans brought apples to England about 100 AD.
-People don't grow apples in Africa or India, because it's too close to the equator for apples to grow well.
+By 2000 BC, people were eating apples in Greece and Italy, and by 1300 BC there were a few apple trees in Egypt.
+Before the Romans came to England there were already apples there, too.
+People mostly don't grow apples in Africa or India, because it's too close to the equator for apples to grow well.
 Apples need cold nights to ripen well.

 Grinding apples and pressing cider